 So that’s it, weedy relish just another way to get something good out of something most folks will try to avoid.
 Cheap, cheerful and tasty!

-- 5 cups of chopped mixed weeds (nettle tops, chickweed, wild garlic and dandelion leaves and flowers)
+- 5 cups greens nettle tops, chickweed, wild garlic and dandelion leaves and flowers

 - 2 tsp salt